TeaCI/drone-docs/content/usage/overview.md

 # Overview

 Tea CI is a continuous integration service for Windows developers, free for open source projects.
-Tea CI runs a [fork of Drone CI](https://github.com/TeaCI/drone) with additional support of Msys2 and Wine in order to compile Windows software.
+Tea CI runs a [fork of Drone CI](https://github.com/TeaCI/drone) with additional support of Cygwin/Msys2 on Wine in order to compile Windows software.
 Any documentation for Drone CI should be a good reference for Tea CI.
 This documentation might mix the keyword Drone CI and Tea CI.

 Before configure your build you need to connect your github repository to Tea CI.
 Firstly [login](https://tea-ci.org/login) to Tea CI with your github account, then search for your repository with the top right bar on Tea CI web UI, click your repository name and jump to `https://tea-ci.org/<user_name>/<repo_name>`, finally click the `ACTIVATE NOW` button.